Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ## 2. Generate with `ocwGarble` a randomized display garble circuit

-this circuit can display a transaction message with one time code and a random keypad
+This circuit can display a transaction message with one time code and a random keypad

 ### 2.1 Select ocwGarble pallet and garbleAndStripSigned extrinsic